TankMermaid/practical-bacterial-bioinfo/remark/outline.md

 # New technologies and methods will continue to change this landscape

+- Cheaper, easier, and more accurate sequencing
 - Single-cell sequencing: like metagenomic shotgun sequencing, but better
+- Improving databases and sequence homology detection

 ---

 # But there is no clear path around certain bottlenecks

 - How do you identify the function of unknown genes?
+- How do you identify the function of unknown bacteria?
+- How do you work with the 99% of the bacterial genome that is not easily comparable?
 - What do you do with taxonomies once you have them?